 Tumor lysis syndrome (TLS) is situlation representing a constellation of laboratory and clinical derangements inclusive of

 It is considered an oncological emergency can occur following treatment of malignancies with high cellul...

 Tumors associated with increased erythropoetin are varied and numerous.
 Patients will be polycythemic due to erythropoetin secretion.
 Tumors in this group include:

 Twin anemia polycythemia sequence (TAPS) is considered a variant of the twin to twin transfusion syndrome (TTTS).

 TAPS may occur spontaneously in up to 5% of monochorionic twins and may also develop after incomplete laser treatment in twin-to-twin transfusion syndrome cases 2.

-Typhlitis, also called cecitis or neutropenic colitis, is a necrotizing inflammatory condition which typically involves the cecum and, sometimes, can extend into the ascending colon or terminal ileum.
+Typhlitis, also called cecitis or neutropenic colitis, is a necrotizing inflammatory condition which typically involves the cecum and, sometimes, can extend into the ascending colon, appendix or terminal ileum.

 The typical clinical manifestations of multiple myeloma can be recalled using the mnemonic:

 The CRAB mnemonic can help differentiate multiple myeloma from its precursor diseases - monoclonal gammopathy of undetermin...